Table of Contents

 - To wrap it up

 Sugar addiction is a hot topic these days.
 There are several books that make the case for sugar addiction, portraying sugar as more addictive than heroin.
 Sugar is EVIL, is the message (okay, slight exaggeration, but only slight).
 Then, how should we break a sugar addiction.

-Here’s the thing: there’s no such thing as sugar addiction.
+First, here’s the thing: there’s no such thing as sugar addiction.
 We actually cannot become physically addicted to sugar the way we can be addicted to alcohol or drugs.

 What is “sugar addiction”?